T LEVEL: Digital sector: Digital production, design and development T Level

-This course is ideal if you if you want to start a career in software and digital design as, for example, a programmer, web designer, IT business analyst, systems designer, software development technician or digital marketer.
+This course is ideal if you want to start a career in software and digital design as, for example, a programmer, web designer, IT business analyst, systems designer, software development technician or digital marketer.
 It is designed for post-16 students and is an ideal qualification if you are intending to progress directly to employment within the digital industry, to a digital apprenticeship or to further studies.

 The content is split into a core component that is common to all Digital T Levels, and occupational specialism content that is specific to this T Level in Digital Production, Design and Development.
 The core component provides a broad understanding of the digital industry and covers the following digital-related topics:

-The content of the occupational specialism will cover the following topics:
+- Security The content of the occupational specialism will cover the following topics:

 T Levels will combine classroom theory, practical learning and a minimum 45-day industry placement with an employer to make sure you have real experience of the workplace.